Vehicle Operations and Parking Jurisdiction

 - Timed parking: Timed parking will be maintained from 7:00 A.M. until 7:00 P.M.
 Monday through Saturday.
 Timed parking in the Visitors parking lot is for Bookstore and Chick-Fil-A customers.

-South Campus includes Faculty Memorial Commons, New Apartments/Suites, and Small, McCall, Sauls, Burkot, and Murray Halls.
+South Campus includes Faculty Memorial Commons, Barker, Small, McCall, Sauls, Burkot, and Murray Halls.
 All freshmen (male and female) students residing in a residence hall on south campus are required to park in lot "Y" at all times.
 All upperclassmen will be issued a South Campus decal and may park in "M" lot with an overflow lot of "Y" from 7:00 am to 7:00 pm, Monday through Friday.
+South Campus does not include Stadium Apartments.

-- Kitchin & Baldwin Halls may park in the Convocation Center parking Lot.
+- Kitchin & Baldwin Halls may park in the Lot “C”.

-The following prohibitions will be enforced twenty-four hours a day, seven days a week:
+The following violations will be enforced twenty-four hours a day, seven days a week:

 - Parking in or blocking vehicular access to fire lanes and/or "Handicapped" spaces.